What is the State Board of Education?

 Who leads the State Board of Education?

 The State Board of Education selects new leadership annually.
-Mark Jones, the Ward 5 Representative to the State Board is the current president.
-Mary Lord, the At-Large Representative, is currently serving as Vice President.
+Karen Williams, Ward 7 Representative, is currently serving as President.
+Jack Jacobson, Ward 2 Representative to the State Board, is the current Vice President.

 When was the State Board of Education established?